jdisintonio/class-collaboration-project/README.md

 - Create their own branch.
 - Edit the README file to add a personal introduction.
 - Submit a pull request to merge their changes.
+Hi!, my name is Stephanie, I've 16 years old and I love artistic skate, is my favorite sport, my favorite colors are blue, red and green.
+I've a dog and his name is Damon.
 ---

 ## 👥 Contributors